A Homebound Penn & Teller Make Magic for Us During Lockdown

 The duo has appeared on numerous TV shows and played Broadway in 1987, 1991 and again in 2015.
 They've been performing at the Rio hotel and casino in Las Vegas since 2001.

-Some of the highlights for Jillette over the years is meeting and becoming friends with his heroes, including Frank Zappa and Bob Dylan.
-When he met Lou Reed, Jillette was the actual president of the Lou Reed Fan Club.
+Some of the highlights for Penn over the years is meeting and becoming friends with his heroes, including Frank Zappa and Bob Dylan.
+When he met Lou Reed, Penn was the actual president of the Lou Reed Fan Club.

-"Lou said one of the funniest thing that’s ever been said to me — he said ‘Penn, if we’re going to be friends, you need to stop crying,’” Jillette recalled.
+"Lou said one of the funniest thing that’s ever been said to me — he said ‘Penn, if we’re going to be friends, you need to stop crying,’” Penn recalled.

 One of Teller's highlights is their 1986 appearance on “Saturday Night Live,” in which they seemed to do tricks that defied gravity.
 Only at the end of their set was it revealed that they had been hanging upside down the whole time.